MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-deployment-guide.md

 ## Step 3: Assign permissions

-You're probably already using the initial account that you used to enroll in Microsoft 365 to do all the work in EOP and Defender for Office 365.
-This account is an admin everywhere in Microsoft 365 (specifically, a member of the [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) role in Azure Active Directory (Azure AD), and allows you to do pretty much anything.
+You're probably already using the initial account that you used to enroll in Microsoft 365 to do all the work in this deployment guide.
+That account is an admin everywhere in Microsoft 365 (specifically, it's a member of the [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) role in Azure Active Directory (Azure AD)), and allows you to do pretty much anything.
+The required permissions were described earlier in this article at [Roles and permissions](#roles-and-permissions).

-But, what you don't want is a lot of people with that level of power.
+But, the intent of this step is to configure other admins to help you manage the features of EOP and Defender for Office 365 in the future.
+What you don't want is a lot of people with Global Administrator power if they don't need it (for example, do they really need to delete/create accounts, delete/create mailboxes, make other users Global Administrators, etc.?).
 The concept of _least privilege_ (assigning only the required permissions to users and nothing more) is a good practice to follow.

-When it comes to assigning permissions EOP and Defender for Office 365, the following options are available:
+When it comes to assigning permissions for tasks in EOP and Defender for Office 365, the following options are available:

 - [Azure AD permissions](../../admin/add-users/about-admin-roles.md): These permissions apply to all workloads in Microsoft 365 (Exchange Online, SharePoint Online, Microsoft Teams, etc.).
 - [Exchange Online permissions](/exchange/permissions-exo/permissions-exo): Most tasks in EOP and Defender for Office 365 are available using Exchange Online permissions.
-Assigning permissions here prevents administrative access in other Microsoft 365 workloads.
+Assigning permissions in Exchange Online only prevents administrative access in other Microsoft 365 workloads.
-- [Email & collaboration permissions in the Microsoft 365 Defender portal](scc-permissions.md): Some specific security features are able to use these permissions.
+- [Email & collaboration permissions in the Microsoft 365 Defender portal](scc-permissions.md): You can administer some security features in EOP and Defender for Office 365 with Email & collaboration permissions.
 For example:
   - [Configuration analyzer](configuration-analyzer-for-security-policies.md)
   - [Admin quarantine management](quarantine-admin-manage-messages-files.md) and [quarantine policies](quarantine-policies.md)
   - [Admin submissions and review of user reported messages](submissions-admin-review-user-reported-messages.md)